 - Increase the body’s antioxidant defenses

 Resveratrol is a natural antioxidant found in the skin of grapes.
-Researchers found out that grapes produced more resveratrol when they grow under stressful conditions.
-Cold, rain, lack of nutrients, attacks of fungi create an unpleasant environment for grapes.
+Researchers found out that grapes produce more resveratrol when they grow under stressful conditions.
+Cold, rain, lack of nutrients, and attacks of fungi create an unpleasant environment for grapes.
 Luckily, grapes survive and have significant amounts of resveratrol in their skins.

-My recommended antioxidants:
+My recommended antioxidants

 - Vitamin C: www.grownbynature.com.